utkarshk384/Seabed-UI/README.md

     }
 ```

+Please note that use only tailwind v3.0 or higher.
+Since this package uses tailwind v3.0 features.

 <br/>

 2. Now your ready to use the component library by importing components from `@seabedui/core` as a one place import or from `@seabedui/{component-name}.